 The finished pillow should be fairly lightweight, but it's fine to replace the plain front with a lightly quilted version.

 - Cut an extra piece of fabric (the backing) from the template and 'sandwich' it with the piece you plan to use for the pillow front, wrong sides together.
-Reduce bulk by trimming the backing piece slightly, and then centering it on the front fabric.
+Reduce bulk by trimming the backing piece slightly, and then center it on the front fabric.

 - Quilt lightly, avoiding the seam allowance.